 Nerve Mobilization Massage

 Therapists use a variety of movements to assess for sites of irritation.
-Sometimes patients may test negative, but this does still not rule out nerve irritation, in these cases a more refined assessment along the entire path of the involved nerve may be needed.
+Sometimes patients may test negative, but this does still not rule out nerve irritation, in these cases, a more refined assessment along the entire path of the involved nerve may be needed.

 Neurovascular bundles may be exposed to mechanical irritation at many different points.
 Prolonged irritation may result in the release of inflammatory mediators, known as “inflammatory soup”.

 There is a fair bit of research to support the use of nerve mobilizations for musculoskeletal pain.
-Furthermore, a biopsychosocial framework of manual therapy helps put into context the interconnected and multidirectional interaction between physiology, thoughts, emotions, behaviours, culture, and beliefs.
+Furthermore, a biopsychosocial framework of manual therapy helps put into context the interconnected and multidirectional interaction between physiology, thoughts, emotions, behaviors, culture, and beliefs.

 Precision Neural Mobilization is an approach to identifying and treating various mechanical disorders of the nervous system.

 When a compression or entrapment occurs, whether acute or chronic, edema and fibrosis are two of the most common consequences.